Beerooke31/CupcakeSmash2025/content/step_8/_index.md

 ---
-title = "7.
-That's so Random"
+# 7. That's so random!
-weight = 7
-chapter = true
-pre = ""
 ---

-# Randomising the cupcakes
+## Randomising the cupcakes

 We obviously don't want the cupcake to always pop up in the first hole, because that would make for a pretty boring (and easy) game!
 Instead we'll create a new function to randomly pick which hole the cucpcake will appear in.